Five Behaviours That Put You At Risk of Burnout

 Balancing work, family, and social obligations can create an overwhelming schedule for anyone.
 In today's society we often associate being busy with being successful and tend to reward or admire people who are excessively busy.
 Do you sometimes feel like you are constantly living your life on the thin line between manageable and just too busy?

 This chronic busyness leaves no room for resilience and can diminish enjoyment in life.
+Over time, it drains your energy reserves, creating the perfect conditions for burnout.

 Reflecting on my own experience, people-pleasing, perfectionism, lack of boundaries, neglecting self-care, and over commitment all played a part in my burnout.

 Recognising behaviors that lead to burnout is an important part of the Anti-Burnout Mindset.
-Identifying these behaviors and increasing awareness of their potential downside is the first step to creating a more resilient mindset and stopping burnout in its tracks.
+Identifying these behaviours and increasing awareness of their potential downside is the first step to creating a more resilient mindset and stopping burnout in its tracks.